kpolley/blog/content/posts/honeypots.md

     <i>Sample honeypot system</i>
 {{< /center >}}

-If the attacker finds either the honey IAM creds or honey Windows server to be attractive enough to presue, the IDH effectively lures them away from the actual attack path and into a rabbit hole full of frustration and valueless data.
+If the attacker finds either the honey IAM creds or honey Windows server to be attractive enough to pursue, the IDH effectively lures them away from the actual attack path and into a rabbit hole full of frustration and valueless data.
 In addition, the Incident Response (IR) team is getting notified on every move the attacker makes on the honeypots. **Even if it takes the attacker only 10 minutes to realize they were deceived, that is an extra 10 minutes the IR gets back to contain the threat!**

 # Detection & Response  --  & Deception
 Intrusion Detection Honeypots are extremely high signal and easy to deploy.
 In addition, IDH's go beyond a typical D&R's call of duty by not only detecting attackers but actively deceiving the attacker.
 This additional layer of deception makes it more difficult for the attacker to navigate the environment, lures the attacker away from their target, and gives Incident Response team members extra time in a scenario where every minute counts.